Introduction

 There are two main build tools in the Haskell ecosystem, Cabal and Stack with

-.
+exe names cabal and stack.
 The main difference between them is how they deal

 with dependencies in their projects.
 Stack works with a Stackage resolver and